plmwong/curriculum-vitae/README.md

 Part of the brand new Data Service team, which is developing the new 'Data & Insights' analytics platform to help the company and clients leverage the information that we collect.

-### PayByPhone Technologies Inc. — Senior Software Engineer
-_July 2013 — August 2016 &nbsp; | &nbsp; Vancouver, Canada_

-Working within a small, agile team, primarily responsible for the development and continuous delivery for the Enforcement and Rates/Restrictions domains.

 #### Key Projects

 ##### Data & Insights